- Copperhead snakes are typically 2-4 feet long with brown coloration.

-This snake takes its name from its brown, copper-like color.
+This snake takes its name from its copper-colored head.
 An adult copperhead snake measures two to three feet long, but some grow to four feet.

 A triangular head is one of the most notable things about a copperhead snake.
-It has an indentation or a pit, on each side of its snout.
+It has a pit on each side of its snout.
 These pits are sometimes mistaken for the snake’s nostrils.
-But if you study a picture of this snake, you’ll see it has nostrils as well as pits.
+But if you study a picture of this snake, you’ll see it has nostrils as well as heat-sensing loreal pits.

 These pits allow a snake to sense the heat from warm-blooded animals nearby.
-In fact, its pits help it to determine the size of the warm-blooded animal.
-This is helpful when a copperhead is out hunting for prey.
-They don’t want to try to capture anything that’s too big!
-Because of these pits, copperheads are known as pit vipers.
+In fact, its pits help it to determine the size of the warm-blooded animal — it allows them to strike accurately even in the dark.
+This is helpful when a copperhead is out hunting for prey, and because of these pits, copperheads are known as pit vipers.

 In addition to using its pits to find prey, a copperhead snake uses its tongue.
 This snake flicks its tongue in and out of its mouth to pick up odors of warm-blooded prey in the vicinity.

 The eyes of a copperhead help to identify it as a venomous snake.
 This snake has yellow eyes with black, vertical pupils.
 Copperhead snakes have excellent vision.
 Their eyes adjust to the darkness at night, helping them to find their prey.
 Their pupils work in a way that’s very similar to a cat’s pupils.